Your child needs plenty of sleep to allow their body and mind to rest and to grow and develop.

 Try to help your child strike a sensible balance between late night socialising and sleeping.
 A normal young adult sleep pattern should be in place by 16 years of age.
 Dream sleep (REM) occurs 80 to 90 minutes after falling asleep and continues to cycle over 6—8 hours.

-Many children will wake after one or two cycles of sleep and wander to their parent’s bedroom and climb into bed with them.
+Many toddlers and young children will wake after one or two cycles of sleep and wander to their parent’s bedroom and climb into bed with them.
 Children should not be punished or scolded for this, as they may not be fully awake at the time.
 The best remedy is to carry or walk them back to their own bed and settle them back to sleep with the minimum of fuss and attention.

 Symptoms that may indicate abnormal sleep